Juniper/nita-ansible/ansible-ee/README.md

 + The file ``bindep.txt`` and related configuration in ``nita-ansible-ee.yml`` are here for completeness.
 AWX documentation and some blogs indicated it is required although container seemed to build and operate fine without it.
 + This container is being tested against a version of the ebgp-wan example from the NITA project.
 Current files for the AWX test version can be found at  https://github.com/wildsubnet/awx-test.
 There are certain incompatiabilities between NITA environment and AWX need to be worked out (see todo list below)

-## To-Do

-See https://github.com/users/wildsubnet/projects/1 for current list.
-Issues can be found at https://github.com/wildsubnet/nita-awx/issues

 ## AWX Screenshots

-How the NITA example data is being loaded into AWX for testing (as of September 22, 2022).
+How the NITA example data is being loaded into AWX for testing.

 ### Template
 <img width="1255" alt="image" src="https://user-images.githubusercontent.com/6110061/236244860-1bf9d65b-f034-4d35-88c4-b904def590c1.png">